 You may obtain an electronic copy of your uncertified 39-month driving record through the ServiveArizona portal.

-You will need to enter and confirm your personal information, pay a fee of $3 (as of May 2021), and complete an optional survey.
+You will need to enter and confirm your personal information, pay a fee of $3, and complete an optional survey.
 You may then view and print your uncertified MVR.